Financial Systems Engineering

 Financial workflows get risky when the system logic is unclear.

-This page is for SaaS companies, founders, and product teams whose billing, payment, ledger, reconciliation, or integration decisions need clearer backend and operational architecture before scale.
+This page is for SaaS companies, B2B platforms, and product teams whose accounting, payment, reconciliation, or integration decisions need clearer backend and operational architecture before scale.

 Subscription states are hard to reason about.